 - New quality standards in the last 6 months (0)

 - Updated quality standards in the last 6 months (1)

 Review the evidence across broad health and social care topics.

 Reviews the clinical and cost-effectiveness of new treatments.

-Review new diagnostic technologies for adoption in the NHS.
+Review evidence to support adoption of health technologies in the NHS.

 Assessments of whether procedures are safe enough and work well enough for wider use in the NHS.